 In general, automatic investment plans may work for people who want to be on top of their finances, but may not have the time or the inclination for detailed investment management.

 That said, automated investing isn’t a strategy for avoiding money management or financial planning completely.
 Most investors’ portfolios and financial plans include details or circumstances that require human insight or input.
-Estate planning, owning a small business, or prioritizing among multiple goals, for example, can get complicated quickly.
+Estate planning, owning a small business, or prioritizing among multiple goals, for example, can be complicated.

 Fortunately, automation here can also work in your favor: You can set alerts to remind you when certain withdrawals are being made.